revolutions-jls/revolutions-code/README.md

 # Enjoy.

-*If you want to run our code, ~~which you should,~~ and 1) do not have the python language installed, ii) do not know how or do not want to install python, ~~or c) feel uncomfortable about all the keyloggers we've included~~ then we have it hosted in one bloated mass of text on this fantastic site called trinket.io, which lets you host code for free online that can be run inside any browser (even mobile!) then you should click [here.](https://www.google.com "revolutions-code on Trinket")
+*If you want to run our code, ~~which you should,~~ and 1) do not have the python language installed, ii) do not know how or do not want to install python, ~~or c) feel uncomfortable about all the keyloggers we've included~~ then we have it hosted in one bloated mass of text on this fantastic site called trinket.io, which lets you host code for free online that can be run inside any browser (even mobile!) then you should click [here.](https://trinket.io/library/trinkets/8c0a784181 "revolutions-code on Trinket")*

+# Thank you.

 /written with python3 and pressure/